Stakeholder engagement and materiality

 Please email your comments to our sustainability team: firstname.lastname@example.org

-We would like to say a special thank you to our sustainability champions for their dedication and passion and our colleagues from people and culture, finance, L&D and MarComs for their help in producing this report.
+We would like to say a special thank you to our sustainability champions for their dedication and passion and our colleagues from People and Culture, H&S, Finance, L&D and IT for their help in producing this report.

-Thank you to Samantha Fouche from Red Calabash and Sam Chambers from brandeye.am for their expertise and assistance with the fine-tuning of our website.
+Thank you to Samantha Fouche from Red Calabash for her expertise and assistance with the fine-tuning of our website.

 GRI Index: Table